cowboy2718/Hertzsprung-Russell/README.md

 ### Theoretical H-R Diagram

 The following diagram is an example of a theoretical H-R diagram based on the McDonald Observatory data (n = 55 data points).
 The plot shows stars by absolute magnitude and degrees Kelvin.
-The example is not interactive, but the graphic produced by the R package is designed to interactive.
+The example is not interactive, but the graphic produced by the R package is designed to be interactive.

 ![Theoretical H-R Diagram](Theoretical.png)